Shaydelity/.obsidian/README.md

 These are the configurations I use within my obsidian vault.
 I use this as a back-up but also use this as an opportunity to share them so that others may be able to take things from them for their own vaults and needs.

+> This repository only contains the data.json files of the plugins, not the plugins themselves.
+To quickly apply everything you can simply copy the plugins folder and paste it in the .obsidian folder and overwrite everything.

 ## List of Plugins

 This is a list of all the plugins I use and how I configured them.